Inseye/Inseye-SDK-Android/README.md

 Please ensure these components are installed and running on the device.

 ## Installation

-Add it in your root `build.gradle` at the end of repositories:
+Add JitPack repository to your root `build.gradle` at the end of repositories:
 ```gradle
 dependencyResolutionManagement {
 	repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)